1. Where do we advertise

 3. If we missed a relevant tender, can we still work

 Once the contract has been awarded we have an obligation to

 utilise it.
 You may register your interest in supplying the Force

 4. How do we get paid or what do we do if we are having

 We aim to pay all sums, in accordance with contract terms

 which are normally within thirty days from receipt of valid

 invoice.
-BTP has implemented a policy requiring the purchase order
+We have implemented a policy requiring the purchase

 Suppliers having trouble receiving payment should make contact

-HQ Transaction Team within the Finance Department.
-Refer to
+the FHQ Transaction Team within the Finance Department.

 5. What is eProcurement?